howardyang94/orgChart/README.md

 Written in JavaScript and Node.js, Unit Tests in Jest.

 ## Problem Statement
-Print Org Chart for an Employee
+Print an Org Chart for an Employee.

 Write a program that reads three sets of data from 3 files 1) Personal 2) Organization 3) Team and provides a consolidated output given a person first name or lastname or both.
 For example: